emrichmp/myFoodJournal-Frontend/dev_checklist.md

     [X] - fix post req
-[X] - Finish setting up back end for logging in and signing up [X] - sign in needs to authenticate - rails validations [] - After user signs up or logs in, have it switch login to App component using the session state [] - have components update with new goal data (ig by changing state - USE REDUX)
+[X] - Finish setting up back end for logging in and signing up [X] - sign in needs to authenticate - rails validations [X] - finish fetchhandler in myDiary
+[] - After user signs up or logs in, have it switch login to App component using the session state [] - have components update with new goal data (ig by changing state - USE REDUX)
     - passed state to parent comp - myGoals
 [] - figure out how to do has_secure_password
-[] - finish fetchhandler in myDiary
+[] - format the myDiary data
+[] - add section under each meal to add food
+[] - POST req for food being added
+    - POST to food and food meals

 # NEED
 - need to make sure user_id and goal_id is the one for the actual user, not 1